farazdagi/zevm/README.md

 CALL, DELEGATECALL, and STATICCALL all implemented with correct gas semantics.

-Storage (SLOAD/SSTORE), logging (LOG0-4), and contract creation (CREATE/CREATE2) are the remaining pieces.
+Logging (LOG0-4), contract creation (CREATE/CREATE2) and pre-compiles are the remaining pieces.
 Once those land, we can run the official Ethereum test suite end-to-end.

 ## Quickstart